-I have been an affiliated lecturer at The Graduate Center of the City University of New York since 2014.
+I have been affiliated with The Graduate Center of the City University of New York, where I regularly teach the introductory logic course, since 2014.
 Prior to and concurrent with this appointment, I was at City College, first as a visiting professor and then as a distinguished lecturer.
 Prior to this, I was a professor of philosophy at Union College, a selective liberal arts college in Upstate New York.
-I returned to New York City (my natural habitat) and joined City College in 2012.
+I returned to New York City (my natural habitat) in 2012.

 My PhD is from the CUNY Graduate Center.
 The title of my dissertation was “The Epistemological Status of Logic,” which I wrote under the direction of Hartry Field at NYU.
 My undergraduate degree is from Wellesley College.